Heat Advisory from WED 12:00 PM CDT until WED 7:00 PM CDT

-Heat Advisory from WED 12:00 PM CDT until WED 7:00 PM CDTNew
+Heat Advisory from WED 12:00 PM CDT until WED 7:00 PM CDTUpdated

 Wednesday.